nextgarch/llm-orchestrator/examples/README.md

 # Remote API Example

+> Note: From now onwards, all commands must be run from a non-Ansible terminal.

 Now that we have an LLM provider and server instance running, we can issue prompts from `python` and get responses.
 We will be using `aisuite` with `python3.10` for this purpose.
+For more details, please visit [aisuite](https://github.com/andrewyng/aisuite/tree/main).

 ```sh
 pip install aisuite